wp-plugins/email-newsletter/readme.txt

 1. Option to delete multiple emails address in the view subscribed users menu
 2. Option to send mail to limited users(Letter search option available in the send mail page, we can select the particular letters to send the mails).

+= 13.0 =

+New export email address option added (Fixed all security issue) Tested up to 3.5